Yamaha YZF-R1: 2009–2014 (RN22)

 In late 2008, Yamaha announced they would release an all new R1 for 2009.
 The new R1 took engine technology from the M1 MotoGP bike with its crossplane crankshaft, making the 2009 R1 the first production sports bike to use a crossplane crankshaft.
 Power delivery is the same as with a 90° V4 with a 180° crank (such as the Honda VFR800, and similar to the 65° V4 in the Yamaha V-Max).
 Yamaha claimed the bike would give the rider "two engines in one", with the low-end torque of a twin and the pace of an inline-four.
 As with the previous incarnation of the R1, the 2009 model used Yamaha Chip Control Throttle (YCC-T).

 Another advancement included in the 2009 model was D-Mode Throttle Control Valve Mapping, which allows a rider to choose between three distinct maps depending on the rider's environment.
 Each mode of operation controls YCC-T characteristics, changing how the R1 reacts to rider input.
 The first mode is Standard Mode, which delivers performance for a wide variety of driving conditions.
 The second mode is "A" mode, which will give a rider more available power in the lower to mid RPM range.
 The third mode is "B" mode, a dialling back of the previous mode designed to soften throttle response in inclement weather and heavy traffic.
 D-Mode throttle control is controlled by the rider through a forward mode button near the throttle.
 The instrument panel was more comprehensive than previous models, and the 2009/2010 Yamaha YZF-R1 model had a gear indicator as standard.

 Overall handling of the R1 was improved through changes to frame and suspension.
 A new cast magnesium subframe was designed for the 2009 R1, resulting in lower weight and aiding mass centralisation.
 The rear shock absorber on the 2009 offers variable speed damping, as well as easy-to-tweak screw-adjustable preload.
 The rear shock absorber connected underneath the swing arm via a linkage, a change from previous models.
 To improve overall handling and safety, Yamaha included an electronic steering damper.

 The front had the same classic R1 design cues, though the air-intake location and headlamp design were revamped on the 2009 model.
 This new design used only projector lamps in the headlights and used the newfound design space on the nose to position ram-air intakes next to the lights.

-Testing the 2010 model on a tri-oval racetrack, Motorcyclist magazine reported a 0 to 1/4 mi time of 10.02 seconds @ 144.23 mph, and fuel consumption of 25 mpgus.
+Testing the 2010 model on a tri-oval racetrack, Motorcyclist magazine reported a 0 to 1/4 mi time of 10.02 seconds at 144.23 mph, and fuel consumption of 25 mpgus.
 Motorcycle Consumer News reported a tested top speed of 176.7 mph.

 In 2012, the Yamaha YZF-R1 received traction control and a redesigned nose, and a special edition 50th Anniversary R1 was released.
 The special edition commemorates the participation of Yamaha in MotoGP, and its colours are inspired by the Assen TT-winning MotoGP bike.
 Only 2000 units of this edition were made.